ragog/retreat-2022-workshop-walkthrough/README.md

 ### Create a free account on Checkly

 If you already have an account you have access to, you can skip this step.
-Otherwise, create a free account on Checkly and skip the guided onboarding part for this exercise (or use it to your advantage!).
+Otherwise, [create a free account](https://app.checklyhq.com/signup) on Checkly and skip the guided onboarding part for this exercise.

 ### Download & install Terraform

-In your terminal, if you have homebrew installed:
+There's different ways you can install Terraform.
+If you have [homebrew](https://brew.sh/) installed, you can run the following in your terminal:

 ```
 brew tap hashicorp/tap